 Open the windows to get good ventilation, then coat the inside of your oven with a layer of Easy Off and let it hang out.
 A few hours later and the most stubborn grease splatters wipe right off.

-4. Sanitize your sink
+4. Sanitize the sink.

 You use your sink to clean dishes, but how often do you clean the sink itself?
 Before Passover, I scour the sink with powder cleanser, then say goodbye to any lingering sediment or bacteria by pouring boiling hot water all over the surfaces and directly down the drain.

-5. Sweep the floor (like, really sweep it)
+5. Sweep the floor (like, really sweep it).

 I know I am not the only person guilty of shallow sweeping.
-You know the kind — when you give your kitchen floor a cursory once over with the broom, utterly ignoring the corners and any square footage of floor space that falls under the counter.
+You know the kind — when you give your kitchen floor a cursory once-over with the broom, utterly ignoring the corners and any square footage of floor space that falls under the counter.
 This lackadaisical approach does not cut it on Passover.
 Pull out all the stops by moving your butcher block, oven, and even your fridge aside to sweep up every hidden crumb.
 Follow up with an equally thorough mopping.